Cecilio Waterman: Club career

-Waterman made his professional debut playing with Sporting San Miguelito on 26 September 2010 against Atlético Chiriquí.
+Waterman made his professional debut with Sporting San Miguelito on 26 September 2010 in a match against Atlético Chiriquí in Panama.

-In mid 2011 he was transferred to Uruguayan side Centro Atlético Fénix, for whom he scored his first goal in May 2012 against Racing.
+In mid-2011, he was transferred to the Uruguayan club Centro Atlético Fénix, where he scored his first goal in May 2012 against Racing.

+In 2022 and 2023, he played for Chilean Primera División club Cobresal, finishing as runners-up in the 2023 season.

+One year later, he signed with Peruvian club Alianza Lima to play in the 2024 Liga 1 season.

+In 2025, Waterman returned to Chile to join Coquimbo Unido, contributing to the club's first Chilean top-flight title.

 International career

 Waterman was part of the Panama U-20 squad for the 2011 CONCACAF U-20 Championship where he scored four goals helping his country qualify to the Youth World Cup in Colombia.

 He made his senior debut for Panama in a December 2010 friendly match against Honduras and has, as of 15 August 2015, earned a total of 7 caps, scoring no goals.
 In 2013, he was called up by Julio Dely Valdés to play the 2013 CONCACAF Gold Cup.

+On 20 March 2025 Waterman scored a late winning goal against the United States, taking Panama to the final of the CONCACAF Nations League for the first time in their history after losing two prior semi-finals.